Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 Article 7 - Delivering to and collecting from the Convention Centre

-7.1 Before You start to perform the Contract, You must acquaint Yourself with the circumstances and logistical possibilities of the Convention Centre where the Services are to be provided or Products are to be delivered.
+7.1 Before You start to perform the Agreement, You must acquaint Yourself with the circumstances and logistical possibilities of the Convention Centre where the Services are to be provided or Products are to be delivered.
 You can find this in the Facility Regulations (Accommodatiereglement).

 7.2 You must ensure that You are familiar with the delivery location at the Convention Centre and know how, in what quantities and in what packaging You must deliver and provide Products, Services and persons, and then collect, take away and remove them again.
-You can always get in touch with Your RAI contact for this purpose.
+You can always contact Your RAI contact for this purpose.
 The specific properties of the Convention Centre and accessibility on specific dates in connection with Events or activities in the Convention Centre are matters which are at Your risk.
 For example, lorries driven at the Convention Centre must fulfil certain requirements, such as a maximum turning circle, height and length.
 As parts of the Convention Centre are hard to reach or dated, You must ascertain beforehand whether there are special circumstances (e.g., presence of asbestos or the construction or dismantling of Events).

-7.3 At certain Events, RAI may specify logistics conditions and procedures for delivery and collection, for example the use of buffer zones outside the Convention Centre where Suppliers must remain until there is room to allow them to carry out their work in the Convention Centre.
+7.3 At certain Events, RAI may specify logistics conditions and procedures for delivery and collection, for example the use of buffer zones outside the Convention Centre where suppliers must remain until there is room to allow them to carry out their work in the Convention Centre.
 Such logistics conditions may never result in additional costs.

 7.4 You must ensure that the preparation and execution of Your work and the removal of Your materials do not obstruct or disrupt the Events and the activities of RAI and Stakeholders.